Private 1st Class George C. Beebe (1919–1944)

 D-Day in Normandy

 The terrain at Omaha Beach was particularly tough, due to high bluffs, with a handful of draws providing the only routes to move men and equipment inland.
-In his book Beyond the Beachhead: The 29th Infantry Division in Normandy, Joseph Balkoski wrote:
+In his book, Beyond the Beachhead, Joseph Balkoski wrote:

 The success of the Omaha invasion depended on quick seizure of these draws.
 The Yanks expected to be able to drive their trucks and tanks off the beach through these gaps only three hours after the first wave.
 The Germans, of course, also recognized the importance of the draws and were prepared to defend them resolutely.

 Some members of Company “E” disembarked from their Higgins boats in water that was over their heads.
 The German fortifications on the bluffs above opened fire with machine guns, mortars, and artillery as the Americans struggled ashore.
-There was no cover except for the limited protection afforded by the beach obstacles themselves.
+There was no cover except what was afforded by the beach obstacles themselves.

 McManus wrote that “Throughout the morning, small groups of soldiers found weak spots in the German defenses and advanced inland,” often with the support of gunfire from the handful of tanks that made it to the beach as well as destroyers offshore.
 They neutralized the German positions one by one.

 Private 1st Class Beebe was killed in action sometime on June 6, 1944.
 As with so many men who perished on D-Day, the specifics of his death are unclear.
-The cause of death was not recorded in either his Individual Deceased Personnel File (I.D.P.F.) nor the hospital admission card (which was most likely filled out after his death).
+The cause of death was not recorded in either his individual deceased personnel file (I.D.P.F.) nor the hospital admission card filled out after his death.

 His death was announced in the Wilmington Morning News on July 10, 1944.
 The article stated: